fcaballerop/cuPSS/README.md

 ```
 nvcc examples/cahn-hilliard.cpp -Lsrc/ -lcufft -lfftw3f -lcurand -lcupss -O2 -o cahn-hilliard
 ```
 The linking flag `-Lsrc/` should be changed to wherever `libcupss.a` is located.
-It will be in `src/` if the library has been compiled with the lines above.
+It will be in `src/` if the library has been compiled with the lines in *Option 2* above.
 The solver can be run with
 ```
 ./cahn-hilliard
 ```
 The solver outputs data by default to a directory called `data` from where it's called.
-The output files contain raw data of the states of the field at each timestep at which they're written out.
+The output files contain raw data of the states of the field at each timestep at which they're written out, which can be plotted/analysed separately.

-These two images are the results of a Cahn-Hilliard solver in 2D and 3D, available in the examples.
+These two images are the results of the spinodal decomposition of the Cahn-Hilliard solver in 2D and 3D, available in the examples.
 <div align="center">
     <img src="img/CH2D.gif" width=220 height=200>
     <img src="img/CH3D.gif" width=220 height=200>
 </div>

+## Troubleshooting

+There are two main reasons why compilation of either the cuPSS library or a particular solver might fail.

+ - Make sure fftw3 is available.
+This means compiling fftw3 from sources with single point precision, and then linking this version of the library `-lfftw3f` (notice the `f` at the end, for `float`).
+Single precision is not compiled automatically so needs to be specified.
+It should be enough to run `./configure --enable-float && make && sudo make install` from the directory of fftw3 sources.
+ - Make sure the CUDA driver version and CUDA toolkit are compatible.
+The CUDA driver version should be equal or greater to your installed CUDA toolkit.
+The version of the CUDA driver can be checked by running `nvidia-smi`, which will report the `CUDA Version` at the top right.
+The CUDA toolkit version can be found by running `nvcc --version`, or `/usr/local/cuda/bin/nvcc --version` if installed in the default location and not added to `PATH`.
+Having a more recent CUDA toolkit version might compile just fine but produce an invalid library.
+Solvers will show a warning in this case.

 ## What it calculates
 See <a href=""><strong>here</strong></a>.